gethugothemes/persian-hugo/exampleSite/content/privacy-policy/_index.md

 ---
-title: "Privacy & Policy"
+title: Info
-# meta description
-description: "this is meta description"
+description: this is meta description
-# save as draft
-draft: false

 ---
 bottom line is it’s our aim to always take care of both of us, Please read this terms and  stated below, goodies Byes